 The number of unemployed persons (not seasonally adjusted) increased by around 5 300 from 120 900 in March - May 2014 to 126 200 in April - June 2014.
 Over the same period, the number of underemployed persons decreased by around 1 800 to 58 000.

-Comparing February - April 2013 with January - March 2013, increases in the unemployment rate (not seasonally adjusted) were mainly observed in the retail, manufacturing, and accommodation and food services sectors, while decreases were mainly seen in the insurance, wholesale and construction sectors.
-As to the underemployment rate, an increase was mainly observed in the foundation and superstructure works of the construction sector, while a decrease was mainly seen in the cleaning and similar activities sector.
+Comparing April - June 2014 with the previous period, an increase in the unemployment rate (not seasonally adjusted) was mainly observed in the cleaning and similar activities sector.
+As to the underemployment rate, an increase was mainly observed in the decoration, repair and maintenance for buildings sector while decreases were seen in the foundation and superstructure works of the construction sector, and the food and beverage service activities sector.

 Total employment increased by around 4 800 from 3 743 800 in March - May 2014 to 3 748 600 in April - June 2014.
 Over the same period, the labour force also increased by around 10 100 from 3 864 700 to 3 874 800.